apotheon/essays/misc/ai_cynicism.md

-experience of observing other humans in their teeming masses making horrible individual decisions motivated by cognitive defects they don't care about fixing, I expect that optimistic AI researchers will incautiously strive toward creating general AIs, think they've scceeded when they haven't really *yet*, and end up making a buggy limited AI that runs out of control and possibly kills everyone.
+experience of observing other humans in their teeming masses making horrible individual decisions motivated by cognitive defects they don't care about fixing, I expect that optimistic AI researchers will incautiously strive toward creating general AIs, think they've succeeded when they haven't really *yet*, and end up making a buggy limited AI that runs out of control and possibly kills everyone.
 I want rational cynics working on the general AI problem, because I want people to work on advancing the science but I want them to do it